biopragmatics/bioregistry/exports/contexts/README.md

 #### Adding a Context

-- Anyone is allowed to create a context given they're prepared to follow the governance models.
+- Anyone is allowed to create a context given they're prepared to follow the governance rules.
-- Each context needs a unique key.
+- Each context must have a unqiue key.
 Similar rules to choosing a good prefix in the Bioregistry apply.
-- The Bioregistry Review Team is responsible for reviewing all new context requests.
+- The Bioregistry Review Team is responsible for reviewing all new context requests and accepts at their discretion.
-- Requests can be
 - Each context must list its maintainers along with their current GitHub, email, and ORCID.
+- Each context must include a name and description
+- Contexts should ideally be significantly different from the Bioregistry standard context.
+If they are not so dissimilar, then the submitters should consider better aligning with the Bioregistry.
 - This README should also be updated to reflect new contexts (though this might be automated in the future.)